Bond investors cool to Europe's stragglers as political clouds gather

 Renzi, 39, who came to power in February, has struggled to live up to promises to get the euro zone’s third largest economy back on track, with the government revising upwards debt and deficit forecasts this week.

-In Spain, a burgeoning separatist movement in well-off Catalonia shows many of the hallmarks of the Scottish referendum that rattled British markets earlier this month.
+In Spain, a burgeoning separatist movement in well-off Catalonia shows many of the hallmarks of the Scottish referendum that rattled UK markets earlier this month.

 But strategists point out that recent gains have been more restrained.
 Fervent investor demand for the relatively high return on offer in Europe’s periphery has sent government borrowing costs to record lows.